illescasDaniel/JavaRange/README.md

 # JavaRange
-A class to easily mange ranges of values.
+A class to easily manage ranges of values.
 Includes methods like "contains", "size", "toList", etc.

 Dependencies:
 --